CO-AGE Issues for the 2023 Legislative Session

 The Priority Issues for 2023 are:

 Home and Community Based Services provide support for older Georgians to remain at home as long as possible by providing home modifications, personal assistance, meals, transportation, and other services.
 These services cost far less than staying at a nursing home and can help seniors stay independent longer.
-Check back later for more detailed information on HCBS needs.
+For the 2023 legislative session, CO-AGE is requesting $10 Million in funding for HCBS.

 Allow Medicaid in Assisted Living Communities